The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 Can I launch or land my light watercraft at Poet’s Beach?

-- Light watercraft (including paddle boards) are not allowed to use the Poet’s Beach sandy beach or the delineated in-water swimming area, but use of paddle boards or other light watercraft is permitted outside of these areas.
+- No, but there is a spot nearby.
+Light watercraft (including paddle boards) are not allowed to use the Poet’s Beach sandy beach or the delineated in-water swimming area, but use of paddle boards or other light watercraft is permitted outside of these areas.

-- An alternative location to land or light watercraft is located near Poet’s Beach.
-There is a second paved ramp leading to the sand just north of the Poet’s Beach ramp, and those with light watercraft could use this ramp if they wished to launch or land their watercraft outside of, but still very close to Poet’s Beach.
+- An alternative location to land or launch light watercraft is a second paved ramp leading to the sand just north of the Poet’s Beach ramp.
+Visitors with light watercraft may use this ramp to launch or land their watercraft very close to Poet's Beach (but outside the designated swimming area.)

 - Jet skis are not allowed at Poet’s Beach.